Random-Randoms/homework-signals/README.md

 ```

 Content of echo-server log is in the [`foreground-test-results.txt`](tests/foreground-test-results.txt).

+This test shows succesful foreground launch.
+Afterwards, process posts stats by alarm, posts input string, posts stats by user signal,
+and daemonizes by signal.
+Afterwards, it posts after-daemonizations stats, receives one more strings (that can be seen in the log),
+and terminates by signal.

 ## Interaction test
 It was tested, that app ignores `Ctrl+\`, and safely finishes on `Ctrl+C`.